iCliniq Logo

 What Is the Treatment for Osteoporosis in Elderly Patients?

-It is best to keep a check on the risk factors and consult a doctor at the earliest.
-The treatment protocol depends on the bone density test scores; if the risk of breaking your bone in the next ten years is much higher, the doctor might not start with medications but try to modify the risk factors to reduce bone loss and falls.
+It is best to keep a check on the risk factors and consult a doctor as soon as possible.
+The treatment protocol depends on the bone density test scores; if the risk of breaking the bone in the next ten years is much higher, the doctor might not start with medications but try to modify the risk factors to reduce bone loss and falls.

 1) Medicines: